AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/authorizationWithFirebase.md

 Maybe you're building a classroom management app for you and your students.
 All of the data for this app will be stored in the same database and served by the same server but you don't want your students to have access to other students' grades and turned-in assignments but still have access to their own assignments and grades.
 However, for you, the teacher you want to be able to see all of the student's grades.
 To solve this problem you would assign each user of the app a role when they sign-up so each has specific levels of **authorization**.
 Teachers would get a `teacher` role, students would get a `student` role and maybe parents would get a `parent` role.

-In your Express server you'd add an `if` statement to each route that asks if they are a `teacher` to access the resources behind the `getAllGrades()` so that `student` and `parent` users would be blocked from this particular resource.
+In your app you'd add an `if` statement to each ask if they are a `teacher` to access the resources behind the `getAllGrades()` so that `student` and `parent` users would be blocked from this particular resource.

   > ...**authorization** is a backstage pass.
 Beyond being admitted to the concert(**authentication**) you're also allowed to go backstage and maybe meet the artists!

-## Setup Serverless Cloud Functions from FireBase with the Database
+## Setup Serverless Cloud Functions with the Database

 The following is a follow-along where you'll continue from the previous app you were working on in the **serverless** lesson.

-1. Setup the config file so our app and database will connect with the local functions firebase emulator.
+1. Setup the config file so our app and database will connect with the local firebase functions emulator.

 Add:
 `import { getFunctions,connectFunctionsEmulator } from 'firebase/functions';`